Small cancellation and outer automorphisms of Kazhdan groups acting on hyperbolic spaces: Introduction

 The paper is organized as follows.
 In the next section, we review the necessary background on hyperbolic groups and their generalizations.
 In Section 3, we develop the small cancellation toolbox necessary for proving Theorems \ref{app1}, and \ref{app2}.
 The proofs of the latter two theorems are given in Section 4.

 \paragraph{Acknowledgments.} I. Chifan was supported by the NSF grants DMS-1854194 and DMS-2154637.
 A. Ioana was supported by the NSF grants DMS-1854074 and DMS-2153805, and a Simons Fellowship.
 D. Osin was supported by the NSF grant DMS-1853989.
+We would also like to thank the anonymous referee for the careful reading of our manuscript and useful remarks.